-Basketball, field hockey, soccer, football, or volleyball -- all things that unite classmates within the school, city, and maybe even state!
+Basketball, baseball, field hockey, soccer, football, or volleyball -- all things that unite classmates within the school, city, and maybe even state!
 Your child has practiced all summer, joined rec teams, and studied all of the tricks.
 Tryouts will start early in the school year, so what could you be forgetting?

 Sports physicals are mandatory for children to play on a sports team in school, meaning you will want to have that done before tryouts start.